RaghavvGoel/EulerLangrangeDynamics_ParameterAdaption/README.md

 # EulerLangrangeDynamics_ParameterAdaptionWithNoise
-Download the repo inside MATLAB path \n
+Download the repo inside MATLAB path
-Open the simulink file (.slx) \n
+Open the simulink file (.slx)
 Double click on the controller and dynamic block to check the code